wzrdk3lly/wzrdk3lly.github.io/crypto-infostealer.md

 ### Outro

-This infostealer was pretty impressive to evaluate, espically considering it was not flagged by any of the vendors on Virus Total.
-Most of malware I encounter usually target Mac or Windows users.
+This infostealer was pretty impressive to evaluate, especially considering it was not flagged by any of the vendors on VirusTotal.
+Most of the malware I encounter usually targets Mac or Windows users.
 This was one of the first cases I handled that involved a malicious APK.

-### IOCS
+### IOCs

 ```json
 https://lep.thxs.online/